grammyjs/website/site/docs/plugins/commands.md

 When users invoke a command, they can optionally tag your bot, like so: `/command@bot_username`.
 You can decide what to do with these commands by using the `targetedCommands` config option.
-With it you can coose between three different behaviors:
+With it you can choose between three different behaviors:

 - `ignored`: Ignores commands that mention your bot's user
 - `optional`: Handles both commands that do and that don't mention the bot's user